eliaabumanneh/eliaabumanneh/readme.md

   🤔   Exploring advanced data analytics using Python and machine learning algorithms to develop innovative solutions.

   🎓   Studied Engineering at McGill.
-Pursuing an online part-time Master of Analytics at Georgia Tech in the fall!
+Completed a Data Science Diploma at Concordia university.

   🌱   Currently Learning Pytorch, DAX!
 ```